 From an extensive literature review there is a substantial gap in voices from Black women of African and Caribbean descent about their experiences in, and journey through, science, technology, engineering and mathematics, who are working in higher education in the UK today.
-Our collaborative research, lead by you, will be a chance to share epistemic resources and strategies for resistance so as to productively add to the conversation regarding epistemic and social injustice within science and academia more generally.
+Our collaborative research, lead by you, will be a chance to share epistemic resources and strategies for resistance so as to productively add to the conversation regarding white supremacy within science and academia more generally.

 What if there is a problem?

 If you have concerns surrounding the way this research has been conducted, you can speak to the lead researcher, who will do her best to help you, or you can contact the supervisors of the project, Dr Emily Dawson: firstname.lastname@example.org, or Dr Chiara Ambrosio: email@example.com.

 Does this project have ethics approval?

 This research project has received ethical approval in accordance with the UCL Department of Science and Technology Ethical Research policies and procedures (https://www.ucl.ac.uk/sts/research/research-ethics), application reference number: STSEth11x.

 If I want to take part, what should I do next?

 For a more in-depth overview of the project then click here

 For a more information on the research methodology then click here.

 Download the project poster here